iHeadWater/hydrodatasource/docs/usage.md

 # Usage

-To use hydrodata in a project:
+To use hydrodatasource in a project:

 ```
-import hydrodata
+import hydrodatasource
 ```